fastenhealth/policy/README.md

 # Luma HIPAA Compliance Policies

-Luma helps relieve the technical burden with our HIPAA-compliant messaging platform for healthcare.
+Luma helps relieve the challenges of patient communication and engagement with our HIPAA-compliant messaging platform for healthcare.

-## Why did we open source these policies?

 HIPAA compliance really has two halves.
 The first half includes all technical guidelines, both physical and digital.
 Compliant companies take measures to secure their hardware and manage their software in a certain way.
 Encryption, logging, monitoring—these are just a few examples of HIPAA technical requirements.
 Luma builds its platform with these guidelines in mind.